 - Driving time: 4.5 h

-Next up on the road trip to Niagara Falls itinerary is some very appreciable nature in the Great Smoky Mountains National Park, also just called the Smokies.
-The name origins from the natural and mysterious fog that often appears over the tree tops in the area.
+Next up on the road trip to Niagara Falls itinerary is impressive nature in Great Smoky Mountains National Park, also just called the Smokies.
+The name origins from the natural fog that often appears over the tree tops in the area.

 - Driving time: 5 h